schulterklopfer/IcyWallet/README.md

 # IcyWallet

-A fully accessible, secure Bitcoin hardware wallet.
+Simple, _accessible_ cold storage for your Bitcoin.

 Coming soon.